Registration & Luncheon

 Key topics for discussion include:

-- What are some of the different metrics currently used by firms;
+- What are some of the different metrics currently used by firms and corporate legal departments;

 - How are firms measuring real “profit” and identifying key drivers of change;